History of Devon: Modern period

-In the modern period, after 1650, the City of Plymouth has had a large growth becoming the largest city in Devon, mainly due to the naval base at Devonport on its west.
+In the modern period, since 1650, the city of Plymouth has grown considerably, becoming the largest city in Devon, mainly due to the naval base at Devonport to its west.
 Plymouth played an important role as a naval port in both World War I and World War II.
-South Devon was a training and assembly area during World War II for the D-Day landings and there is a memorial to the many soldiers who were killed during a rehearsal off Slapton Sands.
-Both Plymouth and Exeter suffered badly from bombing during the war and the centre of Exeter and vast swathes of Plymouth had to be largely rebuilt during the 1960s.
+South Devon was a training and assembly area during World War II for the D-Day landings, and there is a memorial to the many soldiers who were killed during a rehearsal off Slapton Sands.
+Both Plymouth and Exeter suffered badly from bombing during the war, and the centre of Exeter and vast swathes of Plymouth had to be largely rebuilt during the 1960s.

 Cold winters were a feature of the 17th century, that of 1676 being particularly hard.
-Smallpox epidemics occurred in the 1640s, 1710s and 1760s, resulting in many deaths.
+There were smallpox epidemics in the 1640s, 1710s and 1760s, resulting in many deaths.
 In October 1690 there was an earthquake in Barnstaple.
 Daniel Defoe published an account of a tour through Devon in 1724 and 1727.
-South Devon impressed him but be thought that north Devon was wild, barren and poor.
+South Devon impressed him, but he thought that north Devon was wild, barren and poor.

 During the Napoleonic War a prison was built at Princetown on Dartmoor to hold French and American prisoners of war.
 This prison is still in use.

 In 1842 the population was said to be mainly employed in agriculture.
-The population declined in the 19th century but has subsequently increased due to the favourable climate and the arrival of the railways.
+The population rose in the 19th century, but the rate of increase was only around half that of the population of England and Wales as a whole.

-In the 19th and 20th centuries.
-Devon has experienced great changes, including the rise of the tourist industry on the so-called English Riviera, decline of farming and fishing, urbanisation, and also proliferation of holiday homes in for example Salcombe.
+In the 19th and 20th centuries, Devon has experienced great changes, including the rise of the tourist industry on the so-called English Riviera, decline of farming and fishing, urbanisation, and also proliferation of holiday homes, for example in Salcombe.
 Devon has become famous for its clotted cream and cider.
 Dartmoor has become a National Park, as has Exmoor.

 Devon has suffered many severe storms, including one that largely swept away Hallsands in 1917.

+East Devon established new towns including Marlcombe and Cranbrook in the 21st century.

 Politically Devon has had a tendency to lean towards the Conservative and Liberal/Liberal-Democrat parties.